Content creation can be overwhelming, but it doesn’t have to be

 If you’re an artist, designer, or a small artisanal maker business, like a jewelry maker, quilter, or potter, and you want to take the DIY approach, you can add a blog post every week, spend a few minutes on social media each day, and send out a weekly email without becoming hopelessly overwhelmed.

 Or, maybe you keep the personal engagement on social media and hire out the rest.
-With a good foundation in place you can pick and choose who does the ongoing tasks.
+With a good foundation in place, you can pick and choose who does the ongoing tasks.

 Here’s the thing that can stop you: if you don’t have a solid foundation, it’s impossible to layer the content properly and hard to get someone else to help in any kind of meaningful way.
 Anyone you bring in to help with content management and production builds on the existing foundation.
 If you don’t have one in place, then it needs to be built before any real work can be done.

-The elements of a solid foundation are:
+Elements of a solid content foundation